Kingerthanu/Java_Astar_PathfindingFreeDraw/README.md

   The User Can Specify The Layout Of The Labrinth By Using Their Cursor As Controls Consists Of:

- &nbsp;Left-Click + No Drag: Initilize The Starting Block.
+ &nbsp; Left-Click + No Drag: Initilize The Starting Block.

- &nbsp;Left-Click + Yes Drag: Initialize A Wall Block On All Blocks Dragged Over
+ &nbsp; Left-Click + Yes Drag: Initialize A Wall Block On All Blocks Dragged Over

- &nbsp;Right-Click: Initilize The Ending Block.
+ &nbsp; Right-Click: Initilize The Ending Block.

- &nbsp;Enter: Commit A A* Traversal From Starting -> Ending Block.
+ &nbsp; Enter: Commit A A* Traversal From Starting -> Ending Block.

   When the user clicks ender, a A* algorithmn will traverse the given 2D matrix representation of this labrinthe in order to get to the exit.
 The quickest path will be traced in a purple line connecting the two points and the console will print out the step order to arrive there.